 Tank size small

-There are two primary types of dehumidifier on the domestic market, compressor (refrigerant) or desiccant dehumidifiers.
+There are two primary types of dehumidifiers on the domestic market, compressor (refrigerant) or desiccant dehumidifiers.

-The dehumidifier needs to heat the desiccant material continuously, using an electrical heating element, to dry out the wheel and keep absorbing the moisture from the air.
+The dehumidifier needs to continuously heat the desiccant material, using an electrical heating element to dry out the wheel and keep absorbing the air’s moisture.
 This means that desiccant dehumidifiers will use more electricity than refrigerant dehumidifiers.

 A desiccant dehumidifier does have one advantage over refrigerant models.
-Due to how it works it’s excellent at extracting water in colder temperatures; this is because of the heating element which dries out the absorbing material, even in chillier environments.
+Due to how the dehumidifier works, it’s excellent at extracting water in colder temperatures; this is because of the heating element which dries out the absorbing material, even in chillier environments.

 Why Buy a Desiccant Dehumidifier?